kadvani1/TranquilAI/README.md

-# TranquilAI 🧘‍♂️ - Your AI-Driven Sanctuary for Customized Relaxation and Mindfulness – Elevate Your Meditation Journey with Personalized Guided Sessions and Curated Soundscapes
+# TranquilAI 🧘‍♂️ - Free Meditation AI Agent - Your AI-Driven Sanctuary for Customized Relaxation and Mindfulness – Elevate Your Meditation Journey with Personalized Guided Sessions and Curated Soundscapes

 # What is this repo?
 Features: